 In World War I, trench warfare itself wasn't the problem so much as evolutions in military technology.
 Traditional infantry and cavalry tactics against machine guns, poison gas and modern artillery was suicidal, as the opening month in France and Belgium showed.
 The Eastern Front between Germany/Austria and Russia featured more traditional, mobile campaigns yet accrued casualties comparable to (indeed, often in excess of) the Western Front.
 Traditional means of warfare weren't entirely obsolete, though.
 A cavalry charge in the First Battle of The Marne worked perhaps a little too well as a shock attack against the Germans as well as another cavalry charge in 1918 by the Canadians in the Battle of Moureil Wood, which was so successful against the entrenched machine-gunners that it entirely froze the Spring Offensive in its tracks, but at the same time cost the cavalry unit most of its horses and many of its men.
 And a few infantry bayonet charges in the Second Battle of Ypres in 1915 temporarily worked.

 The importance of 'technology' is often vastly overstated.
 In particular, the chief cause of tactical failure in the first two years of operations on the western front in World War One was not machine guns... but artillery.
 More specifically it was the failure to allocate the artillery where it was needednote At the start of the war most artillery pieces were concentrated at a 'low' level.
 This meant that whenever artillery-support was most needed (i.e. during an operation/campaign), an awful lot of artillery wasn't being used for anything - because the units they were attached to weren't involved in the operation, their attached artillery wasn't involved either.
 At the end of the war, most artillery was at a 'high'(-ish) level.
 This meant that artillery was shifted wherever it was needed, and when an operation/campaign was happening there would be almost no artillery that wasn't used. , give the artillery the ammunition and spare parts it needednote Ammunition was a massive problem in 1914-15, as the combatants' industries still hadn't been fully mobilised and they'd all exhausted pretty much their entire pre-war artillery-ammo stocks in the first couple of months of the war.
 'Spare parts', on the other hand, became a massive problem in 1916-18 when they started getting enough ammo for proper operataions/campaigns and they started using more of the artillery they had (as a result of concentrating more and more of their artillery assets at higher levels), and give the artilllery the information they needednote Concentrating more and more artillery at higher levels meant that more artillery was available for any given operation/campaign... but it also meant that there were more 'middlemen' and greater time-delays in communications between the artillery-observers (people at the 'front' [closest to enemy] of the battlefield who observe where the shells fall) and the artillerymen (people at the rear of the battlefield who fire the guns).
 This was particularly bad when it came to the direction-finding equipment used for identifying the location of enemy artillery (so you could fire upon it with your own artillery).
-Though this incredibly important tech was invented and mass-produced mid-war, because the direction-finding units were posted at so 'high' a level it wasn't until the very last year of the war that they managed to reduce the communications delays between them and the artillerymen enough that the equipment was actually useful - knowing full well that The Entente had such equipment, The Allies had taken to shifting their artillery about (firing just a few dozen shots, then moving the artillery pieces before firing again).
+Though this incredibly important tech was invented and mass-produced mid-war, because the direction-finding units were posted at so 'high' a level it wasn't until the very last year of the war that they managed to reduce the communications delays between them and the artillerymen enough that the equipment was actually useful - knowing full well that The Entente had such equipment The Central Powers had taken to shifting their artillery about, with their pieces firing just a few dozen shots and then moving before firing again.
 When all these problems were solved, and the potential of artillery realised, The Entente were tactically unstoppable in 1918.

 During World War II, the German military made effective use of this tactic, which they called the Blitzkrieg (Lightning War).
 When they invaded Poland, France, and Russia, they used fast moving vehicles to rush the enemy and bypass areas of strong resistance while simultaneously separating enemy army components, and using their air force to bomb critical enemy logistics and military structure.
 After disrupting the enemies rear lines and throwing them into chaos, the regular Army sweeps in and destroys pockets of resistance in piecemeal.